pachyderm/docs/content/latest/concepts/data-concepts/provenance.md

 ## Tracking Direct Provenance in Pachyderm

-Pachyderm provides the `pachctl inspect` command that enables you to track the direct provenance of your commits and learn where the data in the repository originates in.
+MLDM provides the `pachctl inspect` command that enables you to track the direct provenance of your commits and learn where the data in the repository originates in.